 Welcome to the Art Department.

-During year 7, the pupils will be taking three art lessons a fortnight, each 55 mins long.
+During Year 7, students will be taking three art lessons a fortnight, each 55 minutes long.
 Within these lessons, we will be covering areas relevant to the subject; techniques, skills and critical and creative thinking.
-Pupils will have the opportunity to create work using a wide variety of media and will develop their skills in painting, drawing, collage and printmaking.
+Students will have the opportunity to create work using a wide variety of media and will develop their skills in painting, drawing, collage and printmaking.
 Lessons will be contextualised with links to historical and contemporary art, architecture and cultures.

 As part of the syllabus, students will be looking at artists, how they work, how their art has influenced others and what cultural effects these pieces may have had.
 They will also study various techniques that the artists have used, together with those the department can offer.